Updated September 26, 2017

 Lastly, why not make a donation to a place such as the Hanauma Bay Nature Preserve?
 This isn’t going to change the fact you broke the law by hiking the Stairway To Heaven, but it’s still good karma to put some money back into the island.

-Have you hiked the Stairway To Heaven?
+I hoped you enjoyed my guide on how to hike the Stairway to Heaven.
+Have you hiked the stairway?
 Do you have any other tips on how to climb it?